Mandatory Notification Of Trade

-(MENAFN- GlobeNewsWire - Nasdaq) Please refer to the attached forms of notification of transaction by primary insider under the DNO ASA Employee Synthetic Share Program.
+(MENAFN- GlobeNewsWire - Nasdaq) Please refer to the attached form of notification of transaction by primary insider under the DNO ASA Employee Synthetic Share Program.

 This notification has been submitted pursuant to the Norwegian Securities Trading Act § 5-12 and MAR Article 19 no. 3.